Mireiaandueza/Spatial_Analysis/README.md

 conda env create -f env.yml
 ```

-## Package versions
+### Package versions

 For this analysis R version 4.3.3 and 4.3.2 were used.
+Package versions are stated in the thesis memory as well as in .yml files.

 ## Data availability